I can’t think of a much better way to send off 2012 and welcome 2013 than with a post about books!

 These are both short books – you can read each one aloud in a sitting – but they’ve encouraged us to read more about some of the animals included, which has been neat.
 Plus, WOW, cute photos!

-Finally in the “gifts” stack of books for Sarah, there was one of her favorites, The Star Wars Pop-Up Guide to the Galaxy.
-Chris’s mom gets Sarah one of the pop-ups from the series by Robert Sabuda and Matthew Reinhart each year, and this year’s was probably Sarah’s favorite yet!
+Finally in the “gifts” stack of books for Ashar, there was one of her favorites, The Star Wars Pop-Up Guide to the Galaxy.
+Chris’s mom gets Ashar one of the pop-ups from the series by Robert Sabuda and Matthew Reinhart each year, and this year’s was probably Ashar’s favorite yet!

 On the parental reading front, Chris received for Christmas a copy of the Route 66 Adventure Handbook, and I got a copy of John Holt’s Learning All the Time, which I’d read before from our library but wanted my own copy of.